William Flynn Martin: Education and early career

+William Martin received his BS in economics from the Wharton School of the University of Pennsylvania, graduating in 1972.
+He immediately entered MIT for a Master’s degree.
+His MIT advisor was Professor Carroll L. Wilson, the first general manager of the Atomic Energy Commission.
+Martin had private studies with two Nobel Prize winners in Economics: Professor Paul Samuelson and Professor Robert Solow.
+The focus with Professor Solow was in the economics of externalities — to study how non economic factors such as environmental degradation should be accounted in free market economic systems.
+His thesis advisors were MIT Professor Carroll L. Wilson and Professor George Cabot Lodge of Harvard.

 As a graduate student at MIT, he was part of a team that prepared ten days of Congressional hearings chaired by Congressman John Dingell on Growth and Its Implications for the Future (Roundtable Press, 1973).
 The hearings were in response to the Club of Rome's report, The Limits to Growth and were aimed at providing the first Congressional hearings on the world economic, energy and environmental outlook and the need for sustainable growth strategies.
 He was also part of an MIT engineering group that produced a volume for the United Nations Environmental Program on resource materials for studies in environmental management.
 He is co-author of the report, Professional Materials for Environmental Management Education (MIT Press, 1975).
 These publications were induced by the first United Nations conference on the environment held in Stockholm in 1972 and headed by Maurice Strong who said of Growth and Its Implications for the Future, "This small volume summarizes much of the important work going on today with regard to global survival...I know of no other publication to date which emphasizes more systematically or extensively, and in such readable form, the interacting relationships amongst diverse fields."